bundesliga

 But Kane has not repeated that technique since then.
 Instead, his pattern has been to put two penalties to the goalkeeper’s right, then two to the left, then two to the right again.

-That sequence was true for his spot-kicks two to 11 at Bayern, with the 31-year-old only breaking the routine against Dinamo when he place them all to the goalkeeper’s right.
+That sequence was true for his spot-kicks two to 11 at Bayern, with the 32-year-old only breaking the routine against Dinamo in the Champions League, when he placed all three of them to the goalkeeper’s right.

 “I practise my penalties a lot, I have the same routine, but even for me it was strange to take three in one game,” Kane told the media after the Dinamo win.
 “It was the first time I’ve done that but I just had to do what I always do.”

 That is not to say, however, that he always takes them the same way.
 His preferred method is to arrow the ball to the goalkeeper’s right, hard, low and right into the bottom corner.
-He has scored this way five times; three in the Bundesliga and two in the Champions League.
+He has scored this way 11 times; nine in the Bundesliga and two in the Champions League.

 He also likes to wait for the goalkeeper to make the first move.
 Opting for a slow run-up when choosing this method, Kane keeps an eye on the keeper and then passes the ball in the opposite direction.